hhamilton-sitelock/ally-sl/README.md

-# ally-slThis script performs a number of automated scans against one or more provided SiteLock Site IDs.
+# This script performs a number of automated scans against one or more provided SiteLock Site IDs.